gayancharith/react-alt-skelton/README.md

 # react-alt-skelton

-# react-flux-skelton
-This is a simple skelton to get started with react and flux architecture.
+This is a simple skelton to get started with react and flux architecture using alt flux implementation.

 To get started,